 As you can see, what constitutes “success” in this process is intensely personal.
 One person may be passionate about work and not desire a lot of personal time, as long as their primary relationships are maintained, while someone else may “work to live” and values leaving the office at 5:00 on the dot.
 Some people thrive when they integrate their work and life closely, while others prefer clear boundaries between the two.

 For some people exercise is an important part of self-care and their personal time, while others may need quiet time alone, or time to pursue their hobbies or other interests.
 Some people’s work schedule is consistent and predictable, for others the demands may vary wildly from week to week.

 A successful work-life balance plan is all about personalization and flexibility.
 Use these tips to determine what you need in yours:

 Clarity – Define what a successful balance would mean to you.
 What are your work objectives, and personal care goals?
-What is important to connect in a meaningful way to family and friends?
-What else do you need to build into your personal picture of balance?
+How do you like to connect in a meaningful way to family and friends?
+Are there other elements that you need to build into your personal picture of balance?
 What is non-negotiable for you in maintaining balance?